 GBPs are rare.
-Hyperplastic polyps are the commonest in our region, probably due to chronic inflammation induced by gallstones.
-Although ultrasound seems to be sensitive to gallbladder lesions; its utility to differentiate polyps from stones is relatively low.
+Hyperplastic polyps are the commonest in our region, probably due to chronic inflammation induced gallbladder lesions; its utility to differentiate polyps from stones is relatively low.
 Since one tenth of polyps were hiding malignancy, cholecystectomy is advised especially in elderly people.